pbinkley/jekyll-book/sections/16-section.md

 ## Appendix I: PRODUCTION RECORDS KEPT BY INDIVIDUAL SUPERVISORS FOR EACH GROUP OF TWENTY TYPISTS

-These records are totalled each week and the totals are incorporated into a Production reocrd for the whole project.
+These records are totalled each week and the totals are incorporated into a Production record for the whole project.

 | Typist | 2 | 3 | 4 | 5 | 6 | | Grand Total|
 |--------|--:|--:|--:|--:|--:|--:|-----------:|